aurelio-amerio/NNhealpix/docs/index.rst

 Welcome to HealpixNN's documentation!
 =====================================

-NNHealpix is a Python package for the Keras library that implements convolution and pooling layers defined on a HEALPix sphere.
+NNHealpix is a Python package for the tensorflow.keras library that implements convolution and pooling layers defined on a HEALPix sphere.
 This library can be used to define convolutional neural networks that operate on the sphere; so far it has mainly been used for analysis of